ansariwajid9999/Library_Management_System/README.md

 ## Designed a Libra Track, offering a comprehensive solution for efficient administration of books and student records.

-## Implemented a smart data management, simplifying the retrieval of specific info about authors, genres, and publishers.

-## Ensured smooth transactions for each student requires efficient management of their library card during book checkouts.

 ## Enhanced user communication through Email integration.
 Entire architecture is constructed in a Monolithic way.

+## Ensured smooth transactions for each student requires efficient management of their library card during book checkouts.

+## Implemented a smart data management, simplifying the retrieval of specific info about authors, books, Library cards.

 ## Developed various RESTful APIs to facilitate operations such as student and book additions and book searches.